 When we solve for payment, we get 0.007164.
 Since this is a monthly payment, we can multiply by 12 to get an annual mortgage constant of .085972.
 Notice this is the same 8.5972% mortgage constant we found above.
 So, we have two different approaches to calculate the mortgage constant that will give us the same result.

 Once you have calculated the mortgage constant, it can be used in a variety of ways.
 Let’s take a look at a mortgage constant example that uses the band of investment approach to calculate the cap rate, which is commonly used by appraisers.

-The band of investment method is a popular appraisal approach to deriving a market based cap rate.
+The band of investment method is a popular appraisal approach to deriving a market-based cap rate.
 It’s frequently used by appraisers to support a market cap rate used in the income approach to valuation.
 The band of investment method is simply a weighted average of the returns to both debt and equity.
 These returns can be found by surveying lenders to find out their typical loan terms for a particular property, and also surveying investors to find out their required cash on cash returns for a particular property.
 Let’s take a look at how the mortgage constant is used with the band of investment.

 Suppose we want to find an appropriate cap rate to value an office property in Orlando, FL.
 First, we can call around to several lenders in the area and ask them what their current loan terms are for this kind of property.
-If lenders are currently underwriting office properties at a 75% loan to value, with a 25 years amortization, and a 5% interest rate, then we can calculate the mortgage constant using one of the methods above.
-When we do this the resulting annual mortgage constant is 0.07015.
+If lenders are currently underwriting office properties at a 75% loan to value, with a 25-year amortization, and a 5% interest rate, then we can calculate the mortgage constant using one of the methods above.
+When we do this, the resulting annual mortgage constant is 0.07015.

-Of course there are pros and cons to using the band of investment method to estimate a market based cap rate, but it’s frequently used in the commercial real estate industry and the mortgage constant is a critical component.
+Of course, there are pros and cons to using the band of investment method to estimate a market-based cap rate, but it’s frequently used in the commercial real estate industry and the mortgage constant is a critical component.